-2.0 Routing Triple Bypass Hose
+2.1 Routing the Triple Bypass Hose (3B)

 3B Hose is relatively easy to manipulate.
 It is flexible, yet durable, allowing for tight installations.
 The first step is to plan where to route the hose from the tank, under the vehicle and then into the engine compartment.
-You will need to take into account where your stock heater hoses are in the engine and where the Racor Filter and Pollak 6-Port Valve will mount.
+You will need to take into account where your stock heater hoses are in the engine and where the Racor Filter and GFS 3-Port Valves will mount.
 This will determine where the 3B hose will need to route, as well as where you will need to splice into the hose.

+The 3B hose can follow the stock fuel lines for the length of the vehicle.
+This is typically on the driver side of the vehicle.
+You can come up into the engine compartment near the power steering box, taking care not to interfere in any suspension or steering control systems.
+The hose will have to diverge from the stock fuel lines when you approach the rear end assembly.
 GFS Recommends starting with plumbing the 3B hose at the tank(s) and then running it under the vehicle, lightly securing it with the zip ties so that there is enough slack to move it if necessary.
 Please observe the included plumbing photos for tank plumbing, filter plumbing and engine plumbing.
-In most cases, the 3B Hose is routed on the driver's side of the vehicle.